eD0o/js---react-patterns/README.md

   lastName: "Doe",
   email: "jane@doe.com",
 });

+// Methods like getPosts are shared across instances via the prototype, saving memory.

 // The fullName method is the same for all the objects that were created.
 // By creating new instances, the fullName method is available on the prototype instead of on the objec, which saves memory.